phoenixthrush/phoenixthrush.github.io/repo/README.md

-# Create and host your ppa
+# Create your own debian packages and host your own ppa

 This is an example! </br>
 Please change the email adress and vars also the links!